akka/akka/akka-docs/rst/scala/http/common/http-model.rst

 Sometimes it may be needed to obtain the "raw" value of an incoming URI, without applying any escaping or parsing to it.
 While this use-case is rare, it comes up every once in a while.
 It is possible to obtain the "raw" request URI in Akka HTTP Server side by turning on the ``akka.http.server.raw-request-uri-header`` flag.
-When enabled a ``Raw-Request-URI`` header will be added to each request.
-This header will hold the original raw requests URI that was used.
+When enabled, a ``Raw-Request-URI`` header will be added to each request.
+This header will hold the original raw request's URI that was used.
 For an example check the reference configuration.